benjifriedman/Vonnegut-Story-Structure-Generator/README.md

 # Story Structure Generator

-The EStory Structure Generator is an interactive web application inspired by Kurt Vonnegut's concept of the "Shape of Stories."
+The Story Structure Generator is an interactive web application inspired by Kurt Vonnegut's concept of the "Shape of Stories."
 It generates random plotlines on a graph, showcasing the ups and downs of a story's narrative.

 Live instance at [https://benjifriedman.github.io/Vonnegut-Story-Structure-Generator/](https://benjifriedman.github.io/Vonnegut-Story-Structure-Generator/)